Plantar fasciitis is a condition that occurs when the thick tissue at the bottom of the foot becomes inflamed.

 Other runners maintain that the only real treatment is rest.
 Avoid straining the plantar as much as possible and stop running until it has had a chance to heal.

-Many marathon runners have found relief by wearing specially-fitted footwear that are designed specifically for those suffering from plantar fasciitis.
+Many marathon runners have found relief by wearing specially-fitted footwear that is designed specifically for those suffering from plantar fasciitis.
 One popular choice is New Balance athletic shoes.

 These provide high arch support for runners and can significantly alleviate or even prevent plantar fasciitis pain.